Outdoor Education (Canoe Tripping)

 Information for Parents/Guardians

-• A consent form must be completed, signed and returned, giving permission for the student to participate in a swim test and in canoeing.
+• A consent form must be completed, signed and returned, giving permission for the student to participate in an in-water swim assessment and in canoeing.

 • All students will wear a correctly fitting and Canadian-approved P.F.D./lifejacket, with whistle attached, when near, in or on the water.

-• Students must complete and pass the following swim test in its entirety, in sequence and without any stops, with or without a P.F.D.:
+• Students must complete and pass the following in-water swim assessment in its entirety, in sequence and without any stops, with or without a P.F.D.:

 • Rolling entry (backwards or forward) into deep water at 2.75m (9’) minimum depth